 Considered one of the best comedy films of all time, Monty Python and the Holy Grail takes the Arthurian legend and turns it on its head.
 That means King Arthur, the Knights of the Round Table, Camelot, and even God are all accounted for.

 However, this isn’t a simple retelling of King Arthur’s journey to find the Holy Grail.
 From the projectionist accidentally putting the wrong film in the projector during the beginning of the movie to Sir Robin the Not-Quite-So-Brave-As-Sir-Lancelot, Monty Python and the Holy Grail messes with your expectations from the very beginning and never lets up.
+It’s a lock for one of the best classic movies on Netflix.

 Also read: The best indie movies on Netflix